Kenosha Car Club has annual car show to raise funds to the Stars and Stripes Honor Flight program

-Although the Kenosha Car Club has been having their annual car show for the past 32 years, the past ten have been dedicated to raising funds for the Stars and Stripes Honor Flight.
+Although the Kenosha Car Club has been having its annual car show for the past 32 years, the past 10 events have been dedicated to raising funds for the Stars and Stripes Honor Flight.

 "If you're a car person, you're going to get along with other car people," Zoerner said.
 "It's people that have the same interests in life (at the car show), so you're hanging out and raising money for a good cause."

-Art Maurer especially enjoys coming to the club's car show because it's for a "good donation."
+Art Maurer especially enjoys coming to the club's car show because it's for a good cause.

 People are also reading…